MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-capacity-planning.md

 ---
 title: Capacity planning for Oracle on Azure
-description: Learn about capacity planning for Oracle workloads on Azure IaaS.
+description: Learn how capacity planning can help you select the appropriate infrastructure for Oracle workloads on Azure IaaS.
 author: Jfaurskov
 ms.author: janfaurs
 ms.date: 04/26/2024